Topic: The Search for Selection

 Meeting dates: June 18-22, 2018

 Location: NIMBioS at the University of Tennessee, Knoxville

 Organizer: J. Bruce Walsh, Ecology & Evolutionary Biology, Univ. of Arizona

 Biologists are obsessed (indeed, seduced) by the search for signatures of selection in organismal features of interest, ranging from specific traits to genome-wide signatures.
 A vast number of approaches have been suggested in this search for selection, including genomic-based signatures of recent or ongoing selection, tests based on either excessive amounts or nonrandom patterns of divergence (in both fossil sequences and functional genomics data) and the more classical Lande-Arnold fitness estimates (direct association of phenotypic values with fitness estimates) and their modern extensions (such as aster models).
 Given the breadth of such searches, a large amount of machinery has been developed, but is rarely presented in a unified fashion.
-This tutorial presents an integrated overview of all these approaches, highlighting common themes and divergent assumptions. (see Draft Agenda for a list of lectures).
+This tutorial presented an integrated overview of all these approaches, highlighting common themes and divergent assumptions. (see Agenda for a list of lectures).

 Descriptive Flyer (PDF)